thoughtworks-jumpstart/jumpstart/front-end-web-development/react/menu-app-labs/lab6.md

 git branch
 ```

+- Create an `Create New` button and place it on the top right hand side below the NavBar
+- Link the `Create New` button to the Restaurant form page with the route `restaurants/new`
+- Create route in App.js for `restaurants/new` and render the RestaurantForm
 - Create a RestaurantForm react component
   - in src/components/RestaurantForm/RestaurantForm.jsx
   - this component will contain all the form fields required for a new restaurant
+  - Place the heading `Restaurant Form` in this component
+- Ensure that the button navigates to the form when you click on it
+- Add the form fields to the RestaurantForm
   - use a Select field for Cuisine attribute
   - use Text fields for all other attributes
   - and will have `Save` button at the bottom
 - in the form handler you can call `saveRestaurant()` from RestaurantService to save the new restaurant
 - Note: you are not required to do form validation at this stage.
 Assume that all input will be valid data.

 ## Expected Output